Introduction

 Core Strength:

 inFlow delivers simple, affordable inventory management for small businesses tracking products without operational complexity.
-The platform handles core inventory functions—receiving, order fulfillment, stock transfers, barcode scanning, reporting—through straightforward interface requiring minimal training. inFlow provides offline capability enabling inventory transactions without internet connectivity, valuable for businesses in locations with unreliable internet.
-The affordable pricing tiers make inventory management accessible for small businesses unable to justify enterprise platform costs.
+The platform handles core inventory functions (receiving, order fulfillment, stock transfers, barcode scanning, reporting) through a straightforward interface that requires minimal training. inFlow also provides offline capability for inventory transactions without internet connectivity, which is useful for businesses in locations with unreliable internet.
+The affordable pricing tiers make inventory management accessible for small businesses that cannot justify enterprise platform costs.

 Key Consideration: